wkhere/stackless/Doc/library/multiprocessing.rst

       Roughly, a process object is alive from the moment the :meth:`start` method returns until the child process terminates.

-   .. method:: is_daemon()

-      Return the process's daemon flag.

-   .. method:: set_daemon(daemonic)
+   .. attribute:: daemon

-      Set the process's daemon flag to the Boolean value *daemonic*.
+      The process's daemon flag, a Boolean value.
 This must be called before :meth:`start` is called.

       The initial value is inherited from the creating process.